HelloMorrisMoss/mahlo_popup/project_planning.md

   * could use requests to ask flask server for records

 12/10 todo:
-* add defect button works but the window doesn't seem to resize for its message panels
+* add defect button works but the window doesn't seem to resize for its message panels. fixed
 * defect type selection screen
 * have defect types show in message window
 * popup: on creation single defect is being displayed twice